 In this section:

-Also, make sure that Groovy plugin is enabled in IntelliJ IDEA.
-The plugin is bundled with IntelliJ IDEA and activated by default.
+Also, make sure that the Groovy plugin is enabled in IntelliJ IDEA.
+The plugin is bundled with IntelliJ IDEA and is activated by default.
 If the plugin is not enabled, enable the plugin.

 Griffon Features in IntelliJ IDEA

 Griffon support in IntelliJ IDEA includes the following features: